 - Is the content ephemeral or long-lasting?

-- What is your business's revenue model?
+- What is the revenue model of your business?
 Is the content monetized?
 If so, how?
 Is it through

-advertising, Pay-Per-View, subscription?The table below ranks revenue models and the types of associated content in order of increasing value.
+advertising, Pay-Per-View, subscription?The following table ranks revenue models and the types of associated content in order of increasing value.
 The requirements for content protection increase as content value increases.

 Revenue model Examples of Content Type Anonymous viewers, ad-funded Short-form content, video clips Authenticated viewers, ad funded Longer form content, live video Subscription High-value content Transaction (rental or electronic sell-through) Studio-quality content